 The HCV delivers a number of accessible and well-received history-focussed initiatives.
 These include:

 The History Roadshow program, which tours regional Victoria delivering curriculum enrichment sessions for VCE history students and teachers.
-This program is funded by the Strategic Partnership Program of the Department of Education
+This program is funded by the Strategic Partnership Program of the state government's Department of Education

 The Making Public Histories seminar series, exploring issues and approaches in making public histories and offered jointly by HCV, Monash University’s Institute for Public History and the State Library of Victoria.